Take advantage of international opportunities for graduate research and study in AY 2022-2023

 Applicants must demonstrate high proficiency in Spanish and have a clear research agenda that UNAM can accommodate.

-Two students are selected each year for the exchange program.
-Indiana University provides each participant with funding for round-trip airfare, as well as a living stipend and insurance coverage for the time of their stay.
+Two students are selected each year as IU's nominees for the exchange program.
+IU provides each participant with funding for round-trip airfare, as well as a living stipend and insurance coverage for the time of their stay.

 Program duration: semester only